 You are not guaranteed that your employees will understand your data security policy just because you formulated it.
 Besides, they do not know how the policy works neither do the employees understand the importance of taking the policy seriously.
-You can start by carrying out a staff quiz or survey to know how well your staff knows about data threats, such as ransomware definition then come up with a training program around the results of the study.
+You can start by carrying out a staff quiz or free survey to know how well your staff knows about data threats, such as ransomware definition then come up with a training program around the results of the study.
 You need to consider short and regular training sessions as opposed to long-hour sessions, which are not effective.

 Encrypt sensitive information

 Encryption is an effective way of protecting your company data whether you are backing it up, transmitting it, or simply enhancing the security of stored data.
 Besides encrypting data on all computers in the company, you should encrypt devices used to store data, such as hard drives and USB drivers.
 Consequently, hackers cannot access your company’s data by plugging the devices into other computers.
 You can achieve this by sourcing for the appropriate encryption software depending on the needs of your company.